-As a publicly traded company in the United States, the Company is subject to U.S. law, including the FCPA.
+The Company is subject to U.S. law, including the FCPA.
 The FCPA prohibits corruptly offering, promising, or providing cash, cash equivalents or Anything of Value to any foreign official, non-U.S. political party or party official, or any candidate for non-U.S. political office in order to influence an act or decision that will assist the Company in obtaining or retaining business, directing business to anyone else, or securing an improper advantage.
-Under the FCPA, a bribe need not actually be paid or accepted in order to violate the law.
+Under the FCPA, a bribe need not actually paid or accepted in order to violate the law.
 The FCPA prohibits even an offer or promise to make a corrupt payment.

-As a publicly traded company, the Company is also required under the FCPA to keep accurate books and records in reasonable detail and to maintain a system of internal controls sufficient to ensure the accuracy of the Company's books and records.
+The Company is also required under the FCPA to keep accurate books and records in reasonable detail and to maintain a system of internal controls sufficient to ensure the accuracy of the Company's books and records.
 These record-keeping and accounting provisions apply to all payments, regardless of the size or type of payment.